Tsarian28/INFO212-GRUPPEPROSJEKT/README.md

 🚦 Golden Rule
 NEVER code directly on main.
 Always: branch → commit → push → pull request → review → merge.

+**information about files in project root**
+.gitignore → Keeps junk files (__pycache__/, venv/, .DS_Store) out of Git.

+README.md → Top-level explanation of the whole project: what it does, how to install, how to run.

+requirements.txt → List of dependencies (e.g. PySide6, pandas).

+setup.py → (Optional) Package setup if you want to install this project with pip.

+# Assets

+This folder contains static resources used by the program.

+- `icons/` → Small icons for buttons or menus.
+- `images/` → Larger images, backgrounds, or branding.

+These files are **not code** but are loaded by the GUI for display.